KEW ROYAL BOTANIC GARDENS

 We want a world where plants and fungi are understood, valued and conserved because our lives depend on them.

 We use the power of our science and the rich diversity of our gardens and collections to provide knowledge, inspiration and understanding of why plants and fungi matter to everyone.

-Salary will be £30,981 – £33,000 per annum, depending on skills and experience.
+Salary will be £30,981 per annum, pro rata.
 We offer a fantastic range of benefits including a broad range of Learning and Development opportunities, with access to the Civil Service training curriculum, generous annual leave entitlement for new starters, family friendly policies, a choice of competitive pensions and flexible benefits scheme.

 We are committed to equality of opportunity and welcome applications from all sections of the community.
 We guarantee to interview all disabled applicants who meet the essential criteria for the post.

 Please note that you will need to have the legal Right to Work in the UK before applying as we are not able to offer visa sponsorship for this role.